a5221985/tutorials/Embedded_Systems/microcontroller_embedded_c_programming_absolute_beginners.md

 					1. Resistor value shold be very high (22K or more)
 				2. Pull down
 	3. If key is pressed
+		1. We need to make R1 grounded
+			1. C1 will get grounded

 ### Detecting Key Press Event ###
+1. When no key is pressed C1, C2, C3, C4 read high
+2. Logic
+	1. Scan for keys row by row one at a time

 ### Flow Chart for Implementation ###
 ### Keypad Key Read Code Implementation ###
 ### Delay Analysis ###